 - Clean mushrooms from the soil with a brush and water, trim and discard the base of the steam

-- Slice up the caps and stalks and place it in a bowl
+- Slice up the caps and stalks and place them in a bowl

 - Combine it with 1 garlic clove, finely grated

-- Sprinkle with sea salt to taste and pepper if you like
+- Sprinkle with sea salt pepper to taste

 - Add 2 tablespoons of olive oil and toss to coat evenly

-- Place your sliced mushrooms in the center of foil packet
+- Place your sliced mushrooms in the center of the foil packet

 - Grill over medium-high heat for 12 to 15 minutes or until mushrooms are tender, turning packet over halfway through cook time.

 This is not an official guide to wild mushroom foraging.
 Please, do your own research, be sure to practice with a mushroom expert before you pick up and consume any wild mushrooms.
 Before you start wild mushroom harvesting, learn to accurately identify poisonous mushrooms as well.
 All wild edible mushrooms must be thoroughly cooked.
 Make sure that you are not allergic to a new mushroom by trying a small amount before eating more.